pyprojectx/pyprojectx/docs/docs/config/aliases.md

 - `env`: additional environment variables to set
   - `cwd`: the working directory in which the command is run; defaults to _@PROJECT_DIR_, the directory containing _pyproject.toml_.
 This default ensures that commands can be run from any subdirectory of the project.
+    Use _@PROJECT_DIR/subdir_ to run the command in a subdirectory of the project.
 - `shell`: the shell used to run the command, overrides the default shell of the tool context

 !!! note "Default CWD changed in 2.0.0"